 There are many pathways to careers in engineering and applied science from Williams.
 Most prospective engineers major in one of the sciences or mathematics and later pursue a Master’s Degree or Ph.D. at an engineering school, ofter after gaining work experience in their field of interest.

-B.A. in the Sciences, then Grad School
+B.A. in the Sciences, then Graduate School

-The most common route is to complete a B.A. at Williams in the normal four years, majoring in one of the sciences (usually physics, chemistry, computer science, or mathematics).
-Afterward the student goes to a graduate school for a master’s degree or doctorate in engineering.
+The most common route to an engineering career is to complete a B.A. at Williams in the normal four years, majoring in one of the sciences (often physics, chemistry, or computer science) or mathematics.
+Afterwards the student goes to a graduate school for a master’s degree or doctorate in engineering.
 Our experience is that many of the best engineering graduate programs are eager to accept Williams students who have strong records in science courses.
-Graduate programs Williams students have attended in recent years.

-Combined Program in Liberal Arts and Engineering
+- Columbia University Combined Plan in Liberal Arts and Engineering

 - PHYS 141 Mechanics and Waves

-- PHYS 142Foundations of Modern Physics
+- PHYS 142 Foundations of Modern Physics

 - or PHYS 151 Seminar in Modern Physics